Uniform inference for kernel instrumental variable regression: Confidence bands with nonstandard data

-Intuitively, for this lower bound to be meaningful, we require a strong instrument condition (Assumption~\ref{ass:strong instrument}).
+\begin{proposition}[Variance lower bound] Let $Z \in \Hx$ be a Gaussian with covariance $\Sigma$.
+Suppose $\bb{E}(\ep_i^2|Z_i) \ge \underline{\sigma}^2$ almost surely.
+Finally, set $(\lambda,\mu)$ according to weak regularity conditions.\footnote{See Assumption \ref{ass:COLOBO} for details.} Then, with probability $1-\eta$, $\norm{Z}_\Hx \ge \sqrt{\frac{1}{2 }\underline{\sigma}^2\mathfrak{\tilde m}(\lambda, \mu)} - \left \{ 2 + \sqrt{2 \log(1/\eta)}\right \}\sqrt{\frac{ 2\bar \sigma^2}{\lambda} }.$ \end{proposition} Intuitively, for this lower bound to be meaningful, we require a strong instrument condition (Assumption~\ref{ass:strong instrument}).
 The strong instrument assumption prevents the effective dimension $\tilde{\mathfrak m}(\lambda,\mu)$ from collapsing as $\lambda,\mu \downarrow 0$.
 In other words, it imposes that a sufficiently rich set of directions in $\Hx$ is well explained by $\Hz$.
 Viewed through this lens, our strong instrument assumption is an infinite-dimensional analogue of the familiar rank condition in classical instrumental variable analysis.
 With our intermediate results in hand, as summarized by Table~\ref{table:1}, we prove Theorem~\ref{thm:valid-inference}.
-First, we demonstrate that the bias is dominated by the variance, i.e. $B\ll L$.
+First, we demonstrate that the bias is dominated by the variance, i.e., $B\ll L$.
 Then, we demonstrate that the Gaussian and bootstrap coupling errors are dominated by the variance, i.e. $Q\ll L$ and $R\ll L$ where $Q = Q_\bullet + Q_{\mathrm{res}}$ and $R = R_\bullet + R_{\mathrm{res}}$.
 For these orderings to hold, we require sensible restrictions on the regularization $(\lambda,\mu)$, low enough effective dimension, and high enough smoothness, as summarized by Tables~\ref{table:restrictions} and~\ref{table:restrictions combined}.
 Recall that as $(\lambda,\mu)$ vanish, $B$ converges yet $(Q,R)$ diverge.
 Our nonasymptotic analysis carefully navigates this tension between estimation and inference, in order to arrive at both uniform estimation and uniform inference for kernel instrumental variable regression.